 Whatever its purpose, it was incorporated into the Roman Wall as the local gatehouse in the wall.

 Therefore, this throws up one of the oddities about this part of London is the name, Newgate.
 The gate is old, much older than the wall, and possibly even older than the other gates in London, yet this oldest of old gates is called Newgate.

-The naming is medieval, and probably stems from the time when either King Henry I or King Stephen created a much larger gatehouse on the same site.
-Maybe the old Roman gatehouuse had been blocked up, and the building works simply unblocked it — but whatever it was that happened, here was a New Gate.
+The naming is medieval and probably stems from the time when either King Henry I or King Stephen created a much larger gatehouse on the same site.
+Maybe the old Roman gatehouse had been blocked up, and the building works simply unblocked it — but whatever it was that happened, here was a New Gate.

 Not an old one, at least as far as Medieval Londoners were concerned.

 Over the subsequent centuries as London built and rebuilt, burnt down and rebuilt, bombed and rebuilt, the Roman wall sunk into the rising ground and was slowly lost.